Privacy Policy

 1. Your rights and how to update your information

-You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data:
+You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data under EU General Data Protection Legislation (Regulation(EU) 2016/679) and the Irish Data Protection Act 2018:

-8.1 the right to be provided with a copy of your personal data;
+8.1 Article 15 GDPR, the right to access, obtain and be provided with a copy of your personal data;

-or write to us at Irish Bookmakers Association, Rathganly, Kilcock, Co Meath.
+Or write to us at Irish Bookmakers Association, Rathganley, Kilcock, Co Meath.
 W23C5P6.
 Please note that the limitation or deletion of your personal data may mean that we will be unable to provide you with the communications and/or invitations described above.

 We are required to keep all personal data accurate and up to date.
 To assist us in doing so, we ask you to contact your usual business contact at Irish Bookmakers Association or email info@irishbookmakersassociation.com with any relevant changes, such as change of address or contact telephone numbers.